Start the Fall out WRITE!

 This is not your average writer’s retreat!
 This writing seminar is a lively, active, results-oriented symposium of creative and accomplished authors, attendees and answers to the questions that have been dogging you for years regarding how to go about getting a book deal.
 At the end of this book-writing retreat you will have a surmountable format for mapping out your book, the components you need to pitch a literary agent, including the agent contact information and the sample pages you need to send the agent.
 So, with that said, what’s stopping you?

 Price: $374* 100% Safe and Secure – We are PayPal verified.
 (SRL Alumni, enter the coupon code WRITEATLANTA to receive your $40 discount!)
 Click now and you’ll get an immediate email confirming your seat.
-Instant confirmation only available online.
-(To pay by check, see below) *Includes food, snacks, pot luck, beverages, champagne and inappropriate conversation.
+Instant confirmation only available online. *Includes snacks, beverages and inappropriate conversation.
 (See the end of this post for Atlanta class location.)

 Okay, you have a fantastic idea for a book — but do you know how to begin, finish, and sell it?
 Or let’s say you’ve already finished a manuscript, but now you’re at an impasse trying to get the attention of agents and publishers.Whether you’re at the idea stage or in the home stretch, this weekend will show you how to navigate the competitive world of book publishing and get your project sold.